Our Purpose

 As well as conducting research to advance understanding and practice of ethics and social responsibility in business—together with translations for managerial and other audiences—ESRI also provides pedagogy-related support to strengthen what INSEAD and other schools do in teaching ethics and social responsibility, consistent with INSEAD’s mission to develop responsible business leaders.
 This includes case study research and development.

 The Academic Director of ESRI is Professor N. Craig Smith, the INSEAD Chaired Professor of Ethics and Social Responsibility.
 His research over 30 years has been at the intersection of business and society, encompassing business ethics, corporate social responsibility, and sustainability.
+He is also the Programme Director of INSEAD’s Healthcare Ethics and Compliance Programme (HECP), a suite of five in-person and live-virtual executive education programmes.

 ESRI Activities